microsoft/azure-iot-developer-kit/docs/_projects/01-shake-shake.md

 ### Step 5.
 Build and upload Arduino sketch

 Use **Quick Open** (`Ctrl+P`) to run 'task device-upload'.
 The terminal will prompt you to enter configuration mode.
-To do so, hold down button A, click Reset button, then release button A. The screen will display 'Configuration'.
+To do so, hold down button A, then push and release the reset button.
+The screen will display 'Configuration'.
 This is to set the connection string that retrieves from 'task cloud-provision' step.

 Then it will start verifying and uploading the Arduino sketch: